palakela/CODENAME/Manual.md

 Alternatively, if the compound is exchanged in the community, you see on screen the number of total exchanges and a browser page opens showing the final network.

 The network is interactive, hence you can move as you like all the present nodes.
 Using ctrl you can select more than one node.
-We may remember that the color palette is indicative of the phylum level, the diameters of the nodes are proportional to MAGs abundances, and the thickness of the edges is proportional to smetana value.
+The color palette is indicative of the phylum level, the diameters of the nodes are proportional to MAGs abundances, and the thickness of the edges is proportional to smetana value.
 A small info box appears as soon as you position your mouse either on a node or an edge.

 You can zoom in and zoom out.

-Finally, the script creates two compound specific files:
+Finally, the script creates two compound-specific files:

--  compundName_exchanges.tsv
+-  compoundName_exchanges.tsv

--  compundName_species_behavior.tsv
+-  compoundName_species_behavior.tsv

-These two files, as well as the network, can be found inside a specific directory named after the compound biggID: '.../CODENAME/outputs/compoundID'
+The two files, as well as the network, can be found inside a specific directory named after the biggID compound: '../CODENAME/outputs/compoundID'

 As you finish reading all the files, you can either ask for another compound by typing "Y", or stop the program typing "N".